radiantlogic-v8/documentation-new/documentation/tuning/tuning-limits.md

 8. Click **Save**.
 The RadiantOne service needs to be restarted.
 You can restart the service in your environment from Environment Operations Center.

-### Number of Processing Queues

-If you are running RadiantOne on a multi-processor machine, performance and efficiency of the server might improve by increasing the value for the Number of Processing Queues parameter.
-The default value is 2 and is sufficient for most deployments.
-As a general guideline, this value should never exceed 3.

->[!warning]
->This parameter does not affect the actual number of processors that get used.
-However, it does improve the utilization of the available processors.

-A better indicator for performance is the number of threads allocated for each processing queue.
-For each processing queue, the maximum number of concurrent worker threads is 80 by default.
-This value can be seen/changed in the Max Concurrent Working Threads parameter.
-For more details, see the next section.

-After making changes, click **Save**.
-RadiantOne must be restarted for the changes to take effect.
-If deployed in a cluster, restart the service on all nodes.

-### Maximum Concurrent Working Threads

-This is the number of threads the virtual directory server uses for handling client requests.
-In other words, this defines the number of concurrent LDAP requests RadiantOne can handle.
-If there are backends involved (e.g. proxy views without persistent cache), then you must also consider how the backend handles the level of concurrency you define here as well because requests made to RadiantOne may directly result in concurrent requests sent to the backend(s).

-The default value is 16, which means 16 worker threads allocated per processing queue defined in the Number of Processing Queues property.
-This amount is sufficient for most deployments and generally should not be modified unless recommended by Radiant Logic.
-You might be able to increase this number if:

--	You are using a multiprocessor system - Multiprocessor systems can support larger thread pools than single processor systems.
-See the Number of Processors parameter above.

--	Clients connecting to RadiantOne perform many time-consuming operations simultaneously (like complex searches or updates).

--	RadiantOne needs to support many simultaneous client connections.

-It is difficult to provide an exact formula for determining the optimal number of maximum concurrent working threads to set because it depends on the machine and environment where RadiantOne is running.
-Generally, the value for concurrent working threads should not be modified unless recommended by Radiant Logic.
-If it is modified, you must verify the value you set with testing.
-Incrementally change the value and retest.
-In the test results, you should start to see performance peak and then a decrease.
-The peak in the curve should represent the optimal setting.

-### Max Pending Connection Requests

-The max pending connection property represents a queue of server socket connections associated with requests from clients.
-This is not managed by the RadiantOne process.
-As soon as a TCP connection is established to RadiantOne, the connection is removed from the pending queue.
-A maximum number of pending client requests can be set in the Max Pending Connection Requests parameter.
-This parameter should not be changed unless advised by a Radiant Logic Support Engineer.

 ## Access Regulation